AB9IL/AB9IL/README.md

 - 💬 Ask me about radio; been a licensed ham since 1978 [callsigns KA3BVX, KG2DH, AB9IL] and commercially licensed since the early 2000s.
 - 💬 Ask me about aviation; been a licensed pilot since 1985.
 Type rated and experienced Boeing 767, 757, and 737 captain.
 By the way, the airline industry is in terrible condition - a rust belt industry dressed in shiny aluminum and glass.
 Run like hell if you can.
 - 📫 How to reach me: Right here on Github.
-- :shit: Did you know that one out of three [Trumpist seditionists] is as dumb as the other two?
-He is going to jail, not ever back to the White House.
-Deal with it.
 - ⚡ Fun fact: Some people relax with music, others enjoy art.
 A few abuse substances.
 I collect pictures of pigeons.
-If I'm ever having a bad day, I think of the pigeons and how there's a place in the world for even those little, but magnificent, creatures.
+If I'm ever having a bad day, I go for a stroll in the nearest park, feed a few pigeons and reflect on how there's a place in the world for even those magnificent little creatures.
 If they have a place, then so do I (and so do you).
 Matthew chapter 6.

-Video - Skywave Linux 5.0 - Rolling Debian Sid - Linux for SWLs and Hams:
+Video - Skywave Linux 5 - Rolling Debian Sid - Linux for SWLs and Hams:

 [![Skywave Linux 5.0 - Rolling Debian Sid - Linux for SWLs and Hams](screenshot_youtube_4.png)](https://youtu.be/odTHnpM9Srg "Skywave Linux 5.0 - Rolling Debian Sid - Linux for SWLs and Hams")